ledestin/blog/_posts/2022-02-16-an-unsatistying-escape.markdown

 ### Is it a happy end then?

 Yes, it's an imperfect happy end.
+I've fixed only a part of the bug.

-Do I still escape into YouTube?
-Yes.<br>
+I still predict that wholesome things (like reading books) are painful.
+But, I can motivate myself to get passionate about doing them.
+And, when I'm passionate about doing a thing, I no longer feel punched in the gut, when starting on it.

-Do I do **only** what I want?
-Not yet.<br>
+The not-fixed-part of the bug is that I still struggle to **start** motivating myself, and that the initial state is wrong (set to dislike).

-Do I do heaps more of things that I like?
-Hell, yes!<br>
+My goal to "fill my life with **wholesome and pleasant** things" partly came true.
+I can motivate myself to do wholesome things, so I do more wholesome things, and less of languishing with YouTube.

-It's imperfect, but at this point I can finally say:
+It's imperfect, but I'm closer to...

 *And they lived happily ever after* 🌹🦄🏰🌙